E-commerce

 • Recommend a genuinely compatible complementary product.

-• Highlight categories close to previous purchases.
+• Highlight categories similar to previous purchases.

-It is also one reason why e-commerce can better support loyalty than a more occasional channel: the brand can learn, adjust, and recognize the customer over time.
+It is also one reason why e-commerce can better support loyalty than a more occasional channel: the brand can learn, adjust and recognize the customer over time.

 Why simplicity matters so much